How to Value a Rhodes Piano Part 2: How to Determine the Condition of a Rhodes

 Together with the tine the to like a tuning fork and the tone bar is mostly there to provide mass for the sustain of the tine.
 The tone bars are a great way to get a quick indication of the overall condition of a Rhodes.
 Corroded tone bars should not have a dramatic impact on tone but could be an indication that the Rhodes has been exposed to elements that have negatively affected other aspects of the instrument.

 Re-plating the zinc finish on tone bars is possible for those who want a shiny new finish.

 Healthy Tone Bars

-Grommets are the small pieces of rubber in the center of the tone bar and suspend the tone bar so that a note can sustain and hold a consistant voice.
+At this point in a Rhodes’ lifespan the grommets should be replaced to insure that the piano can be setup properly.
+Grommets are the small pieces of rubber in the center of the tone bar and suspend the tone bar so that a note can sustain and hold a consistent voice.
 When grommets start to age they harden and become loose in their sockets.
 Often their shape will hold the “memory” from years of pressure which can complicate the voicing process and can cause the voice to drift over time even after it has been setup.
 Grommets that look warped–especially ones that are pancaked under the washer–or grommets that are loose will definitely need to be replaced.

 Grommet replacement requires completely re-voicing the Rhodes note-by-note and falls under our “the works” services.

 Healthy Grommets (New from our friends at Retro Linear)